Athenebrunnen

 Can I buy tickets online?

-Typically, there are no entry fees for public fountains like the Athenebrunnen, but check the official website for any updates.
+As of the latest information, there are no entry fees associated with visiting the Athenebrunnen, but check the official website for any updates.

 Are there restrooms and cafes?